In which career can you have the biggest positive impact on the world?

 In this path, the aim is to get a position at one of the top AI safety research centres, either in industry, non-profits or academia, and then try to work on the most pressing questions, with the eventual aim of becoming a research lead overseeing safety research.

 Broadly, AI safety technical positions can be divided into (i) research and (ii) engineering.
 Researchers direct the research programme.
 Engineers create the systems and do the analysis needed to carry out the research.
 Although engineers have less influence over the high-level research goals, it can still be important that engineers are concerned about safety.
 This concern means they’ll better understand the ultimate goals of the research (and so prioritise better), be more motivated, shift the culture towards safety, and use the career capital they gain to benefit other safety projects in the future.
-This means that engineering can be a good alternative for those who don’t want to pursue research for whatever reason.
+This means that engineering can be a good alternative for those who don’t want to be a research scientist.

 How to enter